Orchiopexy for Undescended Testicle

 Surgery to move an undescended testicle into the scrotum is called orchiopexy or orchidopexy.
-It is usually performed on babies who are 9 to 15 months old.
-In most cases, a pediatric surgeon or a specialist who treats urinary problems in children (pediatric urologist) performs the surgery.
+Surgery is usually recommended by the time the baby is 18 months old. footnote 1 In most cases, a pediatric surgeon or a specialist who treats urinary problems in children (pediatric urologist) performs the surgery.

 Orchiopexy may also be done on older boys and, rarely, on teens and adult men who have undescended testicles.